virtualvasu/polyagentic-research-assistant/README.md

 ---

-## Deployment (Hugging Face Spaces)
+## Deployment

+Live at **[polyagentic-research-assistant.onrender.com](https://polyagentic-research-assistant.onrender.com)** on [Render](https://render.com)'s free tier — the free tier spins the service down after 15 minutes of inactivity, so the first request after a quiet period takes 30-50s to wake it back up.

-The root `Dockerfile` builds a single image: a multi-stage build compiles the Next.js app to its [standalone output](https://nextjs.org/docs/app/api-reference/config/next-config-js/output), then the final image installs the Python backend alongside it. `docker/start.sh` boots FastAPI on `127.0.0.1:8000` and the Next.js server on the Space's exposed port (`7860`), with Next.js's own Route Handlers as the only path between them.
+The root `Dockerfile` builds a single image: a multi-stage build compiles the Next.js app to its [standalone output](https://nextjs.org/docs/app/api-reference/config/next-config-js/output), then the final image installs the Python backend alongside it. `docker/start.sh` boots FastAPI on `127.0.0.1:8000` and the Next.js server on the platform's assigned port (via the `PORT` env var, falling back to `7860` locally), with Next.js's own Route Handlers as the only path between them.
+It's a standard Docker image with no platform-specific assumptions baked in, so it runs unchanged on Render, Fly.io, a VPS, or locally:

 ```bash
 docker build -t research-assistant .
 docker run -p 7860:7860 -e GROQ_API_KEY=... -e TAVILY_API_KEY=... research-assistant
 ```

-On Spaces, set `GROQ_API_KEY` and `TAVILY_API_KEY` as **Repository secrets** — everything else has a working default.
-SQLite files (checkpoints + report history) live in the container's `/data`, which resets on a free-tier Space restart; that's an acceptable tradeoff for a demo deployment and is called out here rather than silently glossed over.
+On Render, `GROQ_API_KEY` and `TAVILY_API_KEY` are set as environment variables on the Web Service — everything else has a working default.
+SQLite files (checkpoints + report history) live in the container's `/data`, which resets on every redeploy since the free tier has no persistent disk; that's an acceptable tradeoff for a demo deployment and is called out here rather than silently glossed over.

 ---

 ## Roadmap

-- [ ] **Persistent volume for `/data`** — survive Space restarts on paid tiers
+- [ ] **Persistent volume for `/data`** — survive redeploys on a paid tier with disk support
 - [ ] **Evaluation agent** — automated report scoring on source fidelity, coverage, and conciseness
 - [ ] **LangSmith dashboards** — the tracing hooks are already wired (env-var only), a project dashboard is the remaining step
 - [ ] **RAG mode** — let a run ground itself in user-uploaded documents alongside web search